 Korean is the primary language of instruction in Korea.
 While some universities may advertise English-taught courses, there are usually also Korean-taught classes required in the curriculum.
 Additionally, living in Korea without speaking the language can be extremely difficult.
 Thus, it is highly recommended that you enroll in a Korean Language Institute (KLI) before applying for a bachelor’s degree in any Korean university.

 Most Korean universities require a minimum of TOPIK Level 3.
 You will need to submit a copy of your test results as part of your admission documents.
 Generally, each level will take around 10 weeks of studies at the KLI, so a TOPIK Level 3 can be achieved within 7 months or so.
-However, we recommend that you study for at least one year before enrolment or even more—not only will this ensure you’re well within the required proficiency level, but some universities like Kyung Hee University and Ewha Women’s University actually offer tuition fee reductions the higher your TOPIK Level is!
+However, we recommend that you study for at least one year before enrolment or even more—not only will this ensure you’re well within the required proficiency level, but some universities like Kyung Hee University and Ewha Women’s University offer tuition fee reductions the higher your TOPIK Level is!

 If your preferred course is taught in English, you will be required to send proof of English language proficiency (e.g., IELTS, TOEIC, TOEFL).
 If you come from a country whose first language is English, you do not need to submit this.

-How to Apply for Bachelor’s Programs
+Steps to Apply for Bachelor’s Degree in South Korea

 University admissions usually open twice a year—the first a few months before the spring semester and the other a few months before the fall semester.
-Both options are viable for any international student wishing to study bachelor’s in Korea.
+Both options are viable for any international student wishing to study bachelors in Korea.
 However, there are no set dates when it comes to the application process—as was already mentioned, each Korean university is different.
 Naturally, their timelines and deadlines would be different as well!

 At this stage, you should also be checking the application processes various universities have.
-Always remember that all universities will have their own unique process.
+Always remember that all universities will have their unique process.
+Take the following universities as examples: Seoul National University, Hanyang University, Sejong University, Yonsei University, and Korea University.

-The next stage is actually starting the application process itself.
+The next stage is starting the application process itself.
 Start by downloading the university application form and completing it.
 Here is where you can add in your general information and desired courses, and pay the application fee (if applicable).

-If you pass the online application, you will then be required to upload scanned copies of your application documents, submit hard copies by mail, or even both.
+If you have completed the online application, you will then be required to upload scanned copies of your application documents, submit hard copies by mail, or even both.
 University websites will usually tell you if they require original copies or scanned copies, and if they will be returning your documents to you after the application period.

 Other plausible stages are taking a Korean language proficiency exam, attending an interview, and taking a performance test.
 Again, this will be indicated in the university’s application process.
 They will usually inform you when and where these tests or interviews will be taking place as well.
 Applicants should always be alert for the announcements of schedules especially with the tests or interviews as they are a significant part of the requirements in applying for bachelors in Korea.

-All these steps are commonly-required for admission but can happen in no particular order or not at all.
+All these steps are commonly required for admission but can happen in no particular order or not at all.
 Thankfully, most application processes in Korea are very straightforward, so pursuing a bachelor’s degree there should be a breeze!